Is Contentful a WordPress alternative?

 Why Contentful?

-In fact, it’s more than an alternative, it represents a natural progression on the digital marketing journey you’re on: You need to do more things, for a bigger audience, without losing control of your workflow efficiency, and without compromising your brand voice.
+In fact, it’s more than an alternative; it's a natural progression of your digital marketing journey.: You need to do more things, for a bigger audience, without losing control of your workflow efficiency, and without compromising your brand voice.

-But how does Contentful help you get to that point on your journey?
+How does Contentful help you get to that point?
 Let’s look at the specifics.

 Content-agnostic architecture